 Setting up ad time slots in your podcast and then doing nothing further is like publishing a podcast episode and not doing anything to let the world know about your podcast’s latest release.
 It may reach a few people, but it would have nowhere near the audience it could get if you promoted it on your social media platforms.

-On the surface level, a patron program might be similar to a premium program in that a listener opts to pay a certain amount in return for content.
-However, your patron program allows you to also offer things beyond just your podcast episode.
+The patron program allows you to offer things beyond just your podcast episode.
 Through your patron page, you can give anything from behind-the-scenes content and early looks at new episodes to physical merchandise and one-on-one time with your most devoted listeners, all in exchange for a monthly donation.